 But the main takeaway is that no matter what happens, I will try to learn from the mistake and try to fix it.
 I will always try to find the positive in everything that happens, regardless of how negative it is.

-For from Nam Tran, you can click here to read his latest book review (on his main blog), where he talks about Bruce Lee’s Striking Thoughts.
+For more from Nam Tran, you can visit his main blog to read his latest book review, where he reviews Bruce Lee’s Striking Thoughts.